qTox/qTox/MAINTAINING.md

-- Create and GPG-sign the tar.lz and tar.gz archives using [`./tools/create-tarballs.sh`] script, and upload both archives plus both signature files to the github release that was created by a Travis OSX release job.
+- Create and GPG-sign the tar.lz and tar.gz archives using [`./tools/create-tarballs.sh`] script, and upload both archives plus both signature files to the github draft release that was created by CI.
 - Download the binaries that are part of the draft release, sign them in in detached and ascii armored mode, e.g. `gpg -a -b <artifact>`, and upload the signatures to the draft release.